Sepsis – what it is, how to recognise it and what to do

 What should I do if I think that I might have sepsis, or one of my friends of family could be suffering from it?

 If you think you have these symptoms, or feel that something isn’t right, seek urgent medical advice (e.g. call NHS 111 or go into hospital).
-It is vital that you trust your instincts and get help to fight the infection as fast as possible.
+Above all, it is vital that you trust your instincts and get help to fight the infection as fast as possible.

 World Sepsis Day?

 World Sepsis Day is held on September 13th every year.
 It is an opportunity for people worldwide to unite in the fight against sepsis which is the number one preventable cause of death worldwide.
 Therefore, the aim of the day is to increase global awareness in order to stop sepsis and save lives.

 According to the Global Sepsis Alliance, sepsis accounts for at least 11 million deaths worldwide every year.
 However, sepsis is only likely to be diagnosed and treated in 7 – 50% of those contracting it.
 In other words, the variation depends upon which country they live in and also the level of education and the ease with which they can access appropriate antibiotics.

 Sepsis is preventable